Relationship Anarchy Smorgasbord: Practical Applications

 Collaborative Partners

 In this section I considered quality time and other time spent together.
 I know that spending time completing tasks together is something that I enjoy.
 I love going camping or making events with the people I love.
 It helps me build trust with people.
 Being able to problem solve together.
 Managing high intensity in navigating deadlines or resources is exciting to me.
-Seeing someone in states of leadership and .
+As is seeing someone in states of leadership.
 I notice that I may use these times to practice good boundaries and trust the boundary of my partner.
 If in a stressful moment they ask for a break during then I feel more trust that they might do that in other moments which may be less obvious to me in the future.

 I hope this has given you an idea of how you might use the Relationship Anarchy Smorgasbord in your own life and relationships.